Storm clouds

 Field of dreams

-The great thing about a black-and-white landscape photograph is it’s hard to tell whether it was taken yesterday or 100 years ago.
-However, one thing’s for sure: the Alberta landscape never looked more peaceful.
-Thanks for sharing, Darlene!
+The fascinating thing about a black-and-white landscape photograph is that it’s hard to tell whether it was taken yesterday, or 100 years ago.
+A striking testament to Alberta’s rich agricultural history.

 Station to station

-Photographer Dale Matthies found inspiration in the old Beach Street Station Restaurant in Goderich, Ontario.
+Photographer Dale Matthies found black-and-white photo inspiration in the old Beach Street Station Restaurant in Goderich, Ontario.

 Under the canopy

-It really is impossible to make a maple leaf look bad.
-Kim MacDonald Cameron took this photo during a recent trip to Stanley Park in Vancouver, British Columbia.
+We might be biased, but we’ve never seen a maple leaf we didn’t love.
+Kim MacDonald Cameron took this stirring photo during a visit to Stanley Park in Vancouver, British Columbia.

 Hot rod

 Anyone in the mood for a race?
-Dave Carnahan of Ontario took this photograph at Cobourg’s waterfront, where a selection of old and classic cars can always be seen.
+Dave Carnahan of Ontario took this photograph at Cobourg’s waterfront, where a selection of vintage and classic cars can often be seen cruising.

-The black-and-white theme inspired photographer Sean Donnelly of Ontario to take this high-contrast (and amazingly detailed) shot of worn-out gears.
+The black-and-white theme inspired photographer Sean Donnelly of Sarnia, Ontario, to take this high-contrast (and amazingly detailed) shot of worn-out gears.

 Round the bend

-This postcard-perfect image of Canada’s old railway tracks was captured by Cindy Herbert of Ontario.
-Thanks for sharing, Cindy!
+This postcard-perfect image of winding railroad tracks was captured by Welland, Ontario’s Cindy Herbert.

 Frosted delight

-What a beautiful composition.
-This farmhouse, located in Bloomsbury, Alberta, looks as if it’s being eaten alive by those frost-covered trees.
+What a stunning shot!
+This farmhouse, located in Bloomsbury, Alberta, looks as if it’s being held prisoner by those frost-covered trees.
 Great eye, Linda!

 Janice Storch used black-and-white to her advantage by capturing this slice of life in rural Alberta.
 Who else wants to be a cowboy for a day?